vonMentzer-Group/vonMentzer-Group.github.io/index.md

 ---
 ---
 {:.center}
 <h3>Exciting news - the von Mentzer Lab is expanding - we are now looking for a postdoc interested in microbial genomics!
-For more info <a href="http://vonmentzerlab.com/join/">click here!
-Contact us if you are looking for MSc/Erasmus projects - multiple projects available!</a></h3>
+For more info <a href="http://vonmentzerlab.com/join/">click here!</a> Contact us if you are looking for MSc/Erasmus projects - multiple projects available!</h3>
 {:.center}

 # Microbial Genomics meets Functional Microbiology